 Carpal tunnel syndrome occurs when the median nerve between the forearm and hand is compressed by swelling ligaments, causing a tingling sensation, weakness, and pain in the hand.
 Surgery for carpel tunnel syndrome relieves the symptoms by both separating the thick wrist ligament, called the transverse carpel ligament, and decreasing pressure on the median nerve.
-Complete recovery from carpal tunnel release is typically 1-3 months, but it can be as long as 1 year, depending on the type of surgery and whether complications occur.
+Complete recovery from carpal tunnel release is typically one to three months, but it can be as long as a year, depending on the type of surgery and whether complications occur.
 Common complications delaying recovery are caused by median nerve damage during surgery, and excessive swelling, scar tissue formation, and infection following surgery.
 Physical therapy, on the other hand, may shorten recovery time.

 The median nerve goes through the carpal tunnel and then separates, spreading out across the hand.
 The pattern of nerve branching is not exactly the same for everyone, so occasionally the median nerve can be inadvertently damaged during surgery.
 Loss of feeling and function in the hand is the result.
 Endoscopic surgery has a higher frequency of nerve damage.
 If the median nerve is partially cut recovery is typically up to one year, and if it is severed, full recovery may not be possible.